Rooted in culture,

 Indira Candle Co. was featured on Tabitha Brown’s Very Good Mondays, allowing me to share the brand with a wider audience while helping others embrace their own moments of peace.

 Being part of an all-women-of-colour team has deepened my understanding of storytelling, strengthened my editorial skills, and given me a space to grow with collaboration.
-Learning from and supporting each other has not only made me a stronger editor but, shaped my approach as an entrepreneur, showing me firsthand the impact of amplifying diverse voices.
+Learning from, and supporting each other has not only made me a stronger editor but, shaped my approach as an entrepreneur, showing me firsthand the impact of amplifying diverse voices.

 I had the opportunity to speak with ByBlacks to discuss the evolution of Toronto Carnival—a conversation that’s close to my heart.